CreadDiscans/ServiceDesigner/README.md

 ```
 ## how to use

-- File : Create design directory at src and save file in that path.
+- File : Open or save 'design.save.json' file to update design of your project at ServiceDesigner.
-         You can check 'design.save.json' file is created.
-         Whenever you update design from your project, please open this json file.
 - State : The scheme is json.
 - Style : The Style supports following special shceme.